 Then Huron was okay.
 Missouri [Mountain] was okay.
 I was starting to feel a bit run down.
 Then going up [Mount] Belford, it’s only a short bop over from Missouri, but I just started to feel really tired, so from Belford over to [Mount] Oxford, I was getting really loopy and not feeling good at all.
 I wasn’t sure what my body needed.
 I feel like I need sleep, but I’m at 14k right now, and I shouldn’t sleep up here.
 I’m kind of cold, but also kind of hungry, but also kind of nauseous.

 Then a really weird thing happened.
 I started descending off of Oxford, and I got to 13k, and I can’t really remember what happened for a couple hours.
 I woke up, and I’m sleeping in a ball on the really steep slope there, steep tundra, gradually inching my way down the hill.
 You know, it’s these lumps of grass.
 I’m wedged on the lumps.
 I’m not laying down at all.
 I’m inching my way down.
 I’ve got my puff pants on.
 I have my rain jacket on which I don’t remember putting on.
 My shoes are 15 feet above me.
-I look up and I’m in my socks.
+I look up and I’m in my running socks.
 This is not great.

 iRunFar: This is how far you’ve inched since you’ve been sleeping.
 Where’s your pack?